Fall of Barcelona: Barcelona, 5 to 15 January

 Around 10 January the situation at the front became so dire that the Republican command started to fear total breakdown and collapse of organised military resistance.
-On 12 January the government broadened the conscription even further, to "reemplazos de 1915 a 1921", effectively calling to arms men in their mid-40s.
+On 12 January the government broadened conscription even further, to "reemplazos de 1915 a 1921", effectively calling to arms men in their mid-40s.
 All war-related industry was declared militarised, rearguard units were to be subject to review to send all fit men to frontline units, Batallones de Obras y Fortificaciones were dissolved and their members incorporated into infantry.
-Retired governmental employees were called to service in public sectors with shortages of labour force.
-Trade unions called women to fill in vacancies created by males departing for the front.
+Retired governmental employees were called to service in public sectors with labour shortages.
+Trade unions called women to fill vacancies created by males departing for the front.
 Young activists, e.g. from the JSU, roamed the streets and called to arms, e.g. interrupting music in cafeterias or showings in cinemas.

-In early January it was clear to Republican officials that the Nationalist advance was not a local offensive to gain some territory, but an attempt to overrun the entire Catalonian enclave.
+In early January it was clear to Republican officials that the Nationalist advance was not a local offensive to gain some territory, but an attempt to overrun the entire Catalan enclave.
 All active political forces represented in Barcelona seemed united behind the governmental policy of resistance and there were no official voices of dissent heard, e.g. about commencing talks on truce or surrender.
 On 8 January the Barcelona CNT-UGT liaison committee recommended mobilising all industry workers except these who were absolutely necessary to ensure military production.
 The Communists focused on recruitment to army units, the Anarchists talked rather about their own militia.
-PSUC declared all their members mobilised under the military discipline.
-Some propaganda squabbles between the Communist and the Anarchist press continued.
+PSUC declared all their members mobilised under their military discipline.
+Some propaganda squabbles between the Communist and Anarchist press continued.
 On the other hand, on 13 January the executive committees of the Socialist UGT and the Anarchist CNT had their first ever joint sitting; both declared total support for governmental efforts.